Bachelor of Arts (Honours) Visual Communications and Design CW088

 - Students are encouraged to compete in a variety of national student competitions and have performed well in recent years.
 Students of this course have won first place at the Samsung Digital Media Awards in 2014 and 2015 and an Erasmus student also won ‘Best Slogan’ at the National Campus Engage competition for National Student Volunteer Award.

 - Exit awards: Higher Certificate in Visual Communications and Design (NFQ Level 6) after Year 2; Bachelor of Arts in Visual Communications and Design (NFQ Level 7) after Year 3.

 What follow-on study opportunities are available?

-Graduates may apply for entry to the MA in Interaction Design at IT Carlow and other postgraduate programmes at IT Carlow and other institutions.
+Graduates may apply for entry for the MA in Interaction Design at Institute of Technology Carlow and other postgraduate courses.

 What exemptions will I receive?-

 What will I be able to do when I finish the course?